Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 !!! warning
     You may need to install drivers for Bluetooth to work.
 Learn how to do this [here.](../drivers/index.md).

-## Firewall
+~~## Firewall~~

-Firewall is a built-in feature on Windows which is used to block unwanted connections.
+~~Firewall is a built-in feature on Windows which is used to block unwanted connections.
 On Atlas we have kept this enabled by default to enhance system security.
-To disable it you can run the `Disable Windows Firewall.cmd` file in the `Firewall` folder.
+To disable it you can run the `Disable Windows Firewall.cmd` file in the `Firewall` folder.~~

-## FSO and Game Bar
+~~## FSO and Game Bar~~

-FSO and Game Bar are built-in features on Windows which are used to record your screen and take screenshots.
+~~FSO and Game Bar are built-in features on Windows which are used to record your screen and take screenshots.
 On Atlas they have been disabled by default to make the system more responsive and less bloated.
-To enable them just run the `Enable FSO and Game Bar.reg` file in the `FSO and Game Bar` folder.
+To enable them just run the `Enable FSO and Game Bar.reg` file in the `FSO and Game Bar` folder.~~

+## Diagnostics & Troubleshooting

+*We are sorry, but the documentation for this is not written yet.
+Feel free to provide your contribution at [https://github.com/Atlas-OS/docs](https://github.com/Atlas-OS/docs).*

+## Driver Updates

+*We are sorry, but the documentation for this is not written yet.
+Feel free to provide your contribution at [https://github.com/Atlas-OS/docs](https://github.com/Atlas-OS/docs).*

 ## Game Mode